 HUMAN AMYLOID IMAGING CONFERENCE

-The event will be held at the Kovens Conference Center at the Florida International University.
-Access to all sessions, meals, networking receptions will require a conference badge.
+The event was held at the Kovens Conference Center at the Florida International University.

 |7:30 AM||Check-in and Continental Breakfast|

 |8:15 AM||Introductions/Welcome Notes||Keith Johnson, MD, Massachusetts General Hospital|

 |8:30 AM||DIDACTIC SESSION A: PET Technical/Methods||CHAIR: Chester Mathis, PhD, University of Pittsburgh|

 |8:30 AM||Multi-site and longitudinal studies considerations||Robert Koeppe, PhD, University of Michigan|